 If you’re searching for the best digital multimeter, this could very well be it and it’s certainly worth checking out.
-In addition to all the features listed above, it also has an audible beeper, low battery indicator, and a red LED indicator.
+In addition to all the features listed above, it also has an audible beeper, a low battery indicator, and a red LED indicator.
 With a total of 12 functions, this tool offers amazing value making it the best digital multimeter for the money.

 - A built-in thermometer can switch between Celcius and Fahrenheit